thomasmeeus/workshop-lab-day1/README.md

 ### Let’s launch a terminal.

+Top-right on the webinterface there's a dropdown which contains the option to 'copy login command'.
+You can be prompted to authenticate again.
+You can use the generated string to authenticate from the CLI.

 Open a terminal on your local workstation and execute the `oc login $OPENSHIFT_URI` command.

 You will be prompted for your credentials.